Normal Fetal Ultrasound Biometry for the Second and Third Trimester

 Tibia and Fibula Measurement

 Above.
-The orbits and the lens of the eye can be viewed when both orbits are in a coronal or axial view and most easily visualized when the fetal head is in a direct occiput posterior position.
+The orbits and the lens of the eye can be viewed when both orbits are in a coronal or axial view and are most easily visualized when the fetal head is in a direct occiput posterior position.

 Binocular Distance (BOD)